 “It first came to our attention when leaked IRC chat logs were released, in these logs participants discussed various VPN services they use, and it became apparent that some members were using our service.
 No action was taken, after all there was no evidence to suggest wrongdoing and nothing to identify which accounts with us they were using.

-The now-notorious post has been used as a stick to beat the company with ever since, and is a clear reason to give it a miss from a privacy standpoint.
+The now-notorious post has been used as a stick to beat the company with ever since, and it’s a clear reason to give it a miss from a privacy standpoint.

-HideMyAss has an inbuilt speed test, which I decided to check for myself.
+HMA has a built-in speed test, which I decided to check for myself.
 Results are found below: